Croebh/avrae-sublime/README.md

 6. In Sublime Text, open the Command Pallete
 7. Use the ``Preferences: Avrae Utilities Settings`` command, pasting in the copied token in the 'token' key

+### Note
+Please keep this token private, as anyone who gains access to this token could potentially gain access to your Discord account.

 ## Features
 This plugin contains the following features: